blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 ## Solution ##

-This level only could have been the entire CTF.
-It came as files:
+This level alone could have been an entire CTF.
+It came as 2 files:

   1. an 85KB PE32 file, [`coolprogram.exe`](/static/flareon-2017/12/coolprogram.exe)
   1. a 5.5MB PCAP trace,